anshkumar/Voltage-Stability-Toolbox/README.md

 Select Model/Load to load the IEEE#_VST.dat
 Select one of the IEEE#_VST.dat file from the data folder to load the data
 Select Analysis/Load Flow/Standard NR
-Select the corresponding IEEE#.dll file from the models folder
+Select the corresponding IEEE#.mexw32 file from the models folder
 This will bring the Load Flow Analysis window
 Reset the states values (flat start)
 Start the program to obtain load flow results